-101.CAL XBRL Taxonomy Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101)
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101)

-- Filed herewith. - 1 Exhibit filed with Company's Form 10-K for the year ended December 31, 1998 and incorporated by reference herein. - 2 Exhibit filed with the Company's Registration Statement on From 8-A (File No. 333-107686) filed on August 5, 2003 and incorporated by reference herein. - 3 Exhibit filed with the Company's Post-Effective Amendment No.1 to Form S-8 (File No. 333-125361) filed on May 20, 2020 and incorporated by reference herein. - 4 Exhibit filed with the Company's Form 8-K filed on January 4, 2008 and incorporated by reference herein. - 5 Exhibit filed with the Company's Proxy Statement for the 2010 Annual Meeting of Stockholders and incorporated by reference herein. - 6 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2011 and incorporated by reference herein. - 7 Exhibit filed with the Company's Form 8-K filed on October 16, 2013 and incorporated by reference herein. - 8 Exhibit filed with the Company's Form 8-K filed on August 18, 2015 and incorporated by reference herein. - 9 Exhibit filed with the Company's Form 8-K filed on February 17, 2016 and incorporated by reference herein. - 10 Exhibit filed with the Company's Form 10-K for the year ended December 31, 2015 and incorporated by reference herein. - 11 Exhibit filed with the Company's Form 8-K filed on May 10, 2017 and incorporated by reference herein. - 12 Exhibit filed as Appendix A to the Corporation's Definitive Proxy Statement (File No. 001-11588) filed on April 16, 2018 and incorporated by reference herein. - 13 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2018 and incorporated by reference herein. - 14 Exhibit filed with the Company's Form 8-K filed on June 27, 2018 and incorporated by reference herein. - 15 Exhibit filed with the Company's Form 8-K filed on September 28, 2018 and incorporated by reference herein. - 16 Exhibit filed with the Company's Form 8-K filed on March 1, 2019 and incorporated by reference herein. - 17 Exhibit filed with the Company's Form 10-K filed on March 13, 2020 and incorporated by reference herein. - 18 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2020 and incorporated by reference herein. - 87
+- \ Filed herewith. - 1 Exhibit filed with the Company's Registration Statement on Form S-1 (File No. 33-47238) filed on December 10, 1992 and incorporated by reference herein. - 2 Exhibit filed with the Company's Registration Statement on From 8-A (File No. 333-107686) filed on August 5, 2003 and incorporated by reference herein. - 3 Exhibit filed as Appendix A to the Company's Consent Solicitation (Filed No: 001-11588) filed on September 17, 2013 and incorporated by reference herein. - 4 Exhibit filed with the Company's Form 8-K filed on January 4, 2008 and incorporated by reference herein. - 5 Exhibit filed with the Company's Proxy Statement for the 2020 Annual Meeting of Stockholders and incorporated by reference herein. - 6 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2011 and incorporated by reference herein. - 7 Exhibit filed with the Company's Form 8-K filed on October 16, 2013 and incorporated by reference herein. - 8 Exhibit filed with the Company's Form 8-K filed on August 18, 2015 and incorporated by reference herein. - 9 Exhibit filed with the Company's Form 8-K/A filed on April 8, 2016 and incorporated by reference herein. - 10 Exhibit filed with the Company's Form 10-K for the year ended December 31, 2015 and incorporated by reference herein. - 11 Exhibit filed with the Company's Form 8-K filed on May 10, 2017 and incorporated by reference herein. - 12 Exhibit filed as Appendix A to the Corporation's Definitive Proxy Statement (File No. 001-11588) filed on April 16, 2018 and incorporated by reference herein. - 13 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2018 and incorporated by reference herein. - 14 Exhibit filed with the Company's Form 8-K filed on June 27, 2018 and incorporated by reference herein. - 15 Exhibit filed with the Company's Form 8-K filed on September 28, 2018 and incorporated by reference herein. - 16 Exhibit filed with the Company's Form 8-K filed on March 1, 2019 and incorporated by reference herein. - 17 Exhibit filed with the Company's Form 10-K filed on March 13, 2020 and incorporated by reference herein. - 18 Exhibit filed with the Company's Form 10-Q for the quarter ended June 30, 2020 and incorporated by reference herein.